New Apostolic Church: Evolution and evolutionary theory

-The New Apostolic Church does not consider the broad theory of evolution to be a suitable explanation for the creation of life, because this theory does not take into consideration the presence of God as the Creator.
+The New Apostolic Church does not consider the broad theory of evolution to be the unique suitable explanation for the creation of life, because this theory does not take into consideration the presence of God as the Creator.
 However, the Church does not consider scientific insights on evolution to be in contradiction to the statements of the Bible.

 The Church is careful to distinguish between evolutionary theory and evolution itself.
 While the theory in scientific terms does describe the laws according to which evolution takes place, it does not give any explanation as to the origin of the creation.
 By contrast, evolution — the continuing development within the living and the inanimate world — occurs according to the divinely prescribed laws of nature and does not contradict the statements of the Holy Scripture.

 Homosexuality

 The Church maintains that it is solely for God to determine whether, and to what extent, a person acquires guilt before God through the practice of his or her homosexuality.
 In this regard, the Church expressly states that sexual orientation has no relevance in pastoral care.

-The Church however states that its members who are "practicing homosexuals", or living in a "homosexual partnership", cannot carry out ministerial but may serve in other duties of the church such as teaching religion instruction to Sunday school children.
+The Church however states that its members who are "practicing homosexuals", or living in a "homosexual partnership", cannot carry out ministerial as this would suggest that the Church takes a stance on the issue.
+However, those people are allowed to serve in other duties of the church such as teaching religion instruction to Sunday school children.